jentery/506v3/games.md

 lək̓ʷəŋən and W̱SÁNEĆ Territories
 Taught by Jentery Sayers (he / him)

-Here's a list of 150 or so games and interactive fictions I suggest for your player stories this term.
+Here's a list of about 150 games and interactive fictions I suggest for your player stories this term.
 I also published it as [a GG list](https://ggapp.io/sfam/lists/playlist-6ag87zsj) if you prefer navigating by cover art instead of text.
-(Note that some works of interactive fiction on this list do not appear in GG, thus the GG list is shorter than this one.)
+(Note that some works of interactive fiction do not appear in GG, thus the GG list is shorter than this one.)

 Links usually point to either the [GG app](https://ggapp.io/) or [IFDB](https://ifdb.org/).

 The list is biased: aside from relying on material with which I'm relatively familiar, it leans toward games with narrative elements.
 You won't find many puzzle or sports games, for example.

 When I recommend a series of games (such as *The Legend of Zelda* or *Metal Gear Solid*), I list only one game in that series and then include a remark such as "any of them."
-I don't expect you to cover an entire series in a single term; however, newer games in a series will likely refer in some way to the ones that preceded them.
+I don't expect you to cover an entire series in a single term; however, newer games in a series will likely refer in some way to the ones preceding them.
 There's also the matter of lore.

 If you'd like content warnings or "emotional spoilers" for a certain work, then try [Does the Dog Die?](https://www.doesthedogdie.com/)